-Name of the degree to be conferred Doctor of Philosophy in Design Educational purpose This program aims to acquire the practical ability to create products and environments that improve people's minds, to create social systems that create connections between people and make them bright and fulfilling, and to foster researchers who have the qualities of international top leaders and who play a central role in diverse research and educational institutions, including industry and government, who can utilize their creativity to nurture, maintain, and regenerate rich and constructive communities and societies.
-Vision of human resources development Individuals who are willing to practice cross-disciplinary, practical, and international study, propose solutions to problems that transcend regional and cultural barriers, have the tenacity to produce results, and possess discernment (ability to identify issues), breakthrough ability (planning ability, logical persuasiveness), and the ability to complete tasks to carry out specialized research.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society 1Do you have strong awareness and motivation to contribute to international society and international activities?
-2Have you obtained adequate linguistic skills for international information collection and action?
-Conceptual and thinking skills: Ability to identify advanced issues (discernment) and develop professional research plans Has the student acquired the ability to plan and carry out research and production using a high level of problem identification skills, as well as familiarity with the details of specialized problems?
+Competencies Evaluation perspectives 1.
+Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
+6. Conceptual and thinking skills: Ability to identify advanced issues (discernment) and develop professional research plans Has the student acquired the ability to plan and carry out research and production using a high level of problem identification skills, as well as familiarity with the details of specialized problems?
 7. Analytical skills: Advanced problem analysis skills to solve problems from a broad perspective with a high level of vision 1 Has the student acquired a high level of professional problem analysis skills to conduct advanced and excellent research in their field?
 2 Has the student acquired the ability to analyze comprehensive design issues from a wide range of disciplines and a high level of specialized knowledge?

-Solution skills: Ability to create new solutions and propose the results to society and academia, supported by high-level professional skills.
+8. Solution skills: Ability to create new solutions and propose the results to society and academia, supported by high-level professional skills.

 Has the student acquired advanced problem-solving skills (ability to complete tasks) and strong breakthrough ability (planning ability) through research for their doctoral dissertations, internships, and other research practices?